Lost in a landscape: Salthouse, touching the past

 Sheringham Graffiti

-Wonderful piece of Norfolk dialect from a well-spoken North Norfolk chap relating his brief but nervy meeting with Shuck just outside Salthouse towards Kelling; one of the various ‘two masters’ routes that relate to the North Norfolk version of the tale...
+Wonderful piece of Norfolk dialect from a well-spoken North Norfolk chap relating his brief but nervy meeting with Old Shuck just outside Salthouse towards Kelling; one of the various ‘two masters’ routes that relate to the North Norfolk version of the...

 Lost in a Landscape: Heigham Holmes

-We went out on Sunday, for a saunter.
-The weather window suddenly being kind, blue skies and a bit of a breeze and the flat lands of Norfolk.
-It’s easy really when you live here to forget how lucky we are, the cliche of our vast skies gets lost as we all head...
+The weather window suddenly being kind, blue skies and a bit of a breeze over the flat lands of Norfolk.
+Living here, it’s easy to forget how lucky we are, the cliche of our vast skies gets lost as we all head off to places that have those curious walls of land all...

 Forgotten outposts: The Bure line at Oxnead